-FIFA tells Saudis to stop pirated Women’s World Cup TV feeds
+FIFA wants Saudis to stop pirated Women’s World Cup TV feeds

 “But we are not fighting this battle alone — the weight of the international community is now firmly coming to bear on Saudi Arabia to end its safe haven for piracy, which is destroying not only the economic model of the global sports and entertainment industry, but the livelihoods of content creators all around the world.”

-In January, FIFA, UEFA and the Asian Football Confederation issued a joint statement with the English Premier League, German Bundesliga and Spanish league denouncing “persistent and illegal screening” of games where beIN owns the Middle East rights.
+FIFA, UEFA and the Asian Football Confederation issued a joint statement with the English Premier League, German Bundesliga and Spain’s La Liga denouncing “persistent and illegal screening” of games in which beIN owned the Middle East rights.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports